WordsOut poems by

 a parent is supposed to give.

-time you're five years old,
+By the time you're five years old,

 you'll know your dad is always right.

-you'll know your dad’s usually right.
+At eight you'll know your dad’s usually right.

-you'll know your dad is sometimes right.
+At twelve you'll know your dad is

-sixteen you'll know,
+At sixteen you'll know,

 with devastating certainty,

-your dad was never right about a single thing in his entire life.
+about a single thing in his entire life.

-You'll be convinced there was a mix-up at the hospital.
+You'll be convinced there was a mix-up at

 You couldn't be genetically linked